Cassiopeia19/react-tech-store/README.md

-## URL to view project, as it changes, is:
+## URL to view the output of this project, as it changes, is:
 ## react-tech-store1.netlify.com